Merkle Tree

 This avoids the Bitcoin vulnerability above.

-<< previous: Winternitz One-Time Signature (WOTS) | Contents | next: Basic Merkle Signature Scheme >> |
+| << previous: Winternitz One-Time Signature (WOTS) | Contents | next: Authentication Path for a Merkle Tree >> |

 Rate this page